Hejwo/ReactivePostgresApplication/README.md

-## Reactive Postgres Application wuth Spring WebFlux & R2BDC
+## Reactive Postgres Application with Spring WebFlux & R2BDC

 ### 1. Motivation
 Purpose of this repository is creating real-life application example of Spring WebFlux and R2DBC.